top of page

 On the other hand, the concept of favor is often shrouded in cleverness.
 While favors might initially appear selfless, they frequently come with strings attached.
 The expectation of gratitude, recognition, or a return favor often lurks beneath the surface.
 This system of "doing favors" can unfortunately lead to attracting people who may not reciprocate or appreciate these acts, often perceived as ungrateful.

-It's important to realize that denying a request can be more beneficial than agreeing and then silently expecting recognition or gratitude.
-Our difficulty in accepting or saying “no” stems from a deep-seated fear of rejection or being unloved.
+It's important to realize that denying a request when necessary can be more beneficial than agreeing and then silently expecting recognition or gratitude.
+Our difficulty in accepting or saying 'no' often stems from a deep-seated fear of rejection or of being unloved.
 However, it is essential to understand that genuine love and respect cannot be bought or traded through favors.

 Excessive kindness, used as a means to secure love or gratitude, can lead to a sense of enslavement to others' desires.
 True love is not a commodity to be acquired; it is an emotion to be freely given and received.
 When favors are used as a tool to garner love, it often leads to feelings of resentment and hurt when others exercise their right to choose.